mprzybylski/mprzybylski/_posts/2024-05-17-eBPF-programs-the-CMake-way.md

 # A DRY (Don't Repeat Yourself) CMakeLists.txt
 Most eBPF projects are going to implement several eBPF programs.
-Each program will require adding an...
+Each C file containing an eBPF program will require adding an...
 ```
 add_library(...
 OBJECT ...)
 ```